drogonframework/drogon/README.md

 ## A very simple example

 Unlike most C++ frameworks, the main program of the drogon application can be kept clean and simple.
-Drogon uses a few tricks to decouple the controller from the main program.
-The routing of controllers can be done through macros or configuration file.
+Drogon uses a few tricks to decouple controllers from the main program.
+The routing settings of controllers can be done through macros or configuration file.

 Below is the main program of a typical drogon application: